naacl-org/naacl-schedule-2019/README.md

 is already in chronological order, we don't really need to do much sorting in the code.
 We can simply iterate over `Agenda.days` and then iterate over `Day.contents` since things will already in chronological order.
 Even the session groups contain the parallel tracks in the right order.

+Note that some metadata can be expressed in the order file itself - this does _not_ include paper titles, author names, abstracts, and anthology URLs; see the next section for those.
+However, metadata for sessions and presentation items such as rooms, session chairs, etc. is allowed in the order file.
+This metadata is generally expressed after the `#` character and is formatted as follows: `# %FOO BAR BAZ`, where `FOO` is the category of the metadata and `BAR BAZ` is the value.

+The script `orderfile.py` supports parsing this type of order file metadata: `%room` values are assigned to the `.location` attribute (for sessions and items) and `%chair1` values are assigned to `.chair` attribute (for sessions).
+Any other metadata is assigned to the `.extended_metadata` dictionary attribute (for sessions and items) as key value pairs.
+Examples of such extended metadata include: livetweeter names and IDs, poster numbers etc. The `.extended_metadata` attribute was conceived to accommodate future expansion of order file metadata attributes.

 ### Obtaining Metadata

 The order files (including the manually combined one) are not supposed to contain paper titles, authors, abstracts, and anthology URLs which is metadata